Bankruptcy Attorney in Akron

 After filing, the court assigns a trustee and schedules a meeting of creditors, commonly known as a 341 meeting.
 Your attorney attends this meeting with you and helps prepare you for the questions you may be asked.
 In many consumer cases, creditors do not appear, but they are permitted to attend.

 The length of a bankruptcy case depends on the chapter filed and the complexity of the situation.
-Chapter 7 cases often conclude within a few months, while Chapter 13 cases last several years due to the repayment plan.
+Chapter 7 cases often conclude within a few months, while Chapter 13 cases last several years because of the repayment plan.
 If a discharge is granted, qualifying debts are legally eliminated.

 Protecting Your Property Under Ohio Law